Home Equity Loans vs. Reverse Mortgages

 A home is the most valuable asset most consumers own long term.
-Unlike other items you purchase that lose value over a period of time, real estate value usually increases from the time of purchase.
+Unlike other items you purchase that lose value over a period of time, real estate value increases from the time of purchase.
 This increased value is called equity.

 It’s the difference between the fair market property value and the remaining balance on your mortgage.
 This means as you pay down the mortgage, you gain equity.
 Loans like home equity loans and reverse mortgages allow you to access this equity to improve your financial outlook.

 Taking out an equity loan of any kind is a serious financial decision.
 If you’re considering a home equity loan or a reverse mortgage, talk to a counsellor before you apply.
 Call Consolidated Credit today at 1-844-402-3073 to speak with a counsellor for free.
 You can get professional advice on how new financing will affect your home, mortgage and overall financial outlook.

 How do Home Equity Lines of Credit Work?

 A home equity line of credit allows you to access the equity you’ve built up in your home.
 In a normal housing market, the value of a property will increase slowly over time.
 Even if you don’t live in an up-and-coming market, regular inflation usually means a home is worth more with each passing year.

 It’s important to note, this is only true in a normal market.
 In a weak market home values can decrease.
 When you have a market collapse like the one seen in 2008, property values can drop significantly.